FAU-LAP/NOMAD-CAMELS/paper.md

 # Summary

 NOMAD CAMELS (short: CAMELS) is a configurable, open-source measurement software that records fully self-describing experimental data.
 It has its origins in the field of experimental physics where a wide variety of measurement instruments are used in frequently changing experimental setups and measurement protocols.
 CAMELS provides a graphical user interface (GUI) which allows the user to configure experiments without the need of programming skills or deep understanding of instrument communication.
 CAMELS translates user-defined measurement protocols into stand-alone executable Python code for full transparency of the actual measurement sequences.
-Existing large-scale, distributed control systems (e.g. EPICS [@EPICS]) can be natively implemented.
+Existing large-scale, distributed control systems [@EPICS] can be natively implemented.
 CAMELS is designed with a focus on full recording of data and metadata.
 When shared with others, data produced with CAMELS allow full understanding of the measurement and the resulting data in accordance with the **FAIR** (**F**indable, **A**ccessible, **I**nteroperable and **R**e-usable) principles [@Wilkinson2016].

 # Statement of need